It is dangerous to mix Xanax with any substance of abuse, including cocaine. There is no way to combine these substances safely.

 Mixing two or more substances is not safe.
 As mentioned in Vice, most people do not have the training necessary to understand when they are taking too much of something.
 Individuals may mix drugs because they want to “cancel out” some effects, but drugs do not work this way.

-As such, there is no determined amount of Xanax or cocaine that can be mixed together in a way that is safe.
+As such, there is no determined amount of Xanax or cocaine that can be mixed safely.
 If polysubstance abuse is a problem, it is best to get help from a doctor or treatment center.